Peggy Guggenheim: Early life

-She first worked as a clerk in an avant-garde bookstore, the Sunwise Turn, in mid-town Manhattan, where she became enamored of the members of the bohemian artistic community.
-In 1920 she went to live in Paris, France.
+She first worked as a clerk in an avant-garde bookstore, the Sunwise Turn, in Midtown Manhattan, where she became enamored of the members of the bohemian artistic community.
+In 1920, she went to live in Paris.
 Once there, she became friendly with avant-garde writers and artists, many of whom were living in poverty in the Montparnasse quarter of the city.
 Man Ray photographed her, and was, along with Constantin Brâncuși and Marcel Duchamp, a friend whose art she was eventually to promote.

 She became close friends with writer Natalie Barney and artist Romaine Brooks and was a regular at Barney's salon.
-She met Djuna Barnes during this time, and in time became her friend and patron.
+She met Djuna Barnes during this time and in time, became her friend and patron.
 Barnes wrote her best-known novel, Nightwood, while staying at the Devon country house, Hayford Hall, that Guggenheim had rented for two summers.